-- 3. Select the channels that you want to view in the Channels area. - 4.
-To view the pressure for the loading pump, select the Pump 1 check box. - 5.
+- 4. To view the pressure for the loading pump, select the Pump 1 check box. - 5.
 To view the pressure for the eluting pump, select the Pump 2 check box. - 6.
 To view an average trace of the selected channels, select the Method Averages check box. - 7.
 Click Normalized/Real Time to switch between Normalized and Real-time views.
-See "Normalized Versus Real Time" on page 212. - 8.
-Select the Lock icon, 📓 , if you want to access the pan and zoom features.
+See "Normalized Versus Real Time" on page 226. - 8.
+Select the Lock icon, b, if you want to access the pan and zoom features.
 The image no longer updates, and the zoom and pan icons appear.
-See "Using the Zoom and Pan Tools on the Pressure Trace" on page 218.
+See "Using the Zoom and Pan Tools on the Pressure Trace" on page 232.

+Pressure Profiles

-- Pressure Profiles - Customizing System Pressure Readout Units
+• Customizing System Pressure Readout Units